WayneBooth/loki-render/README.md

 ## Contributing

-Please feel free to send bug fixes and improvements for consideration.
+* Please feel free to send bug fixes and improvements for consideration.
 I may not be able to put much time into this project, so it needs support from the community.
+* If you can't contribute code, but would still like to help, please consider contributing to the [Wiki](https://github.com/mikeperalta1/loki-render/wiki).
+I would like the goal of the Wiki to become an easy guide even for those who are not technically inclined.

 ## Versioning